 An accessible six-hour walk showcases Northern Ireland's most celebrated stretch of coastline, hugging the Atlantic shore from the iconic Carrick-a-Rede rope bridge to the world-renowned Giant's causeway 10 miles west.
-As this is a linear route, two vehicles may be desirable but regular bus services are available throughout the year.
+As this is a linear route, two vehicles may be desirable, but regular bus services are available throughout the year.
 This represents the most enjoyable stretch of a two-day Causeway Coast Way which runs from Portstewart to Ballycastle.

 Featuring an impressive sequence of cliffs, Binevenagh provides the ideal habitat for a wealth of rare plants and mosses.
 It is also home to the Finn MacCool's Finger Stone, a standing stone which takes its name from a legendary giant whose mighty feet once stomped across this enchanting landscape.
 Parking on location makes it very possible to explore the cliffs and be back on the road within two hours or so.
-Accessed from Leighry Road bewteen Bishop's Road and Duncrun Road.
+Accessed from Leighry Road between Bishop's Road and Duncrun Road.

 Stretching northward from the town of Larne, an 80-mile expanse of dramatic sea cliffs is interrupted only by nine deep green glens, each with its own distinctive character and its own appeal for visiting walkers.
-The unspoilt natural beauty of the glens is showcased perfectly along the 1.5-mile way-marked stretch of the Glenariff Nature Reserve Waterfalls Walk.
+The unspoiled natural beauty of the glens is showcased perfectly along the 1.5-mile way-marked stretch of the Glenariff Nature Reserve Waterfalls Walk.
 In addition to the stunning waterfalls, a panoply of rare ferns, mosses and liverworts pepper a trail whose boardwalks and steps temper the steepness of the return journey.

 To some, treading the boardwalks of this vast Fermanagh blanket bog may not feel like enough of an 'escape': much of the route is laid out for you in the form of the boardwalk and, for those stretches, the surface underfoot is certainly not as nature provided it.
-However, those who choose not to venture to Cuilcagh Mountain will be missing out on some spectacular views and fascinating wildlife, both of which are well preserved by conservation efforts in the area.
+However, those who choose not to venture to Cuilcagh Mountain will be missing out on some spectacular views and fascinating wildlife, both of which are well-preserved by conservation efforts in the area.

 At 850m, Slieve Donard is the highest peak in the Mourne Mountains.
 From the summit, a clear day promises views of Wicklow, Donegal, the Isle of Man, Wales and Scotland, as well as the long stretch of Newcastle Beach.
 Heading from Donard Park towards the mountain, as you follow the Glen River through ancient woodland, you will encounter a rich palette of Scots Pine, Oak and Birch.
 An out-and-back route will involve a total of six challenging miles with lots of climbing.
 Bring a flask and a snack to enjoy with the view.

 The enchanting destination is home to various marked trails ranging from one mile to six miles in length.
-The presence of car parking, toilets, picnic areas, a playpark and a cafe will attract many and deter some but the distinctive reservoir will appeal to all.
+The presence of car parking, toilets, picnic areas, a playpark and a café will attract many and deter some, but thedistinctive reservoir will appeal to all.
 A great place to visit for walkers of all abilities.

 Seven miles of mountain terrain make up a circular exploration of Slieve Binnian and its captivating surroundings.
 The route follows the Mourne Wall to the summit and traverses between the spectacular South and North Tors before making its descent past the Blue Lough and Annalong Forest.
 Toilets and refreshments are available in nearby Annalong Village.